Freelance Resume and Cover Letter Examples and Tips

-Creating a resume can be tricky, even if you work for an employer and your career is pretty straightforward.
+Creating a resume and cover letter can be tricky, even if you work for an employer and your career is pretty straightforward.
 For freelancers, it's even more complicated.

 Not only do you have to grab the client's attention, pitch your skills, and prove that you're the best person for the job, you also have to make sure that the breadth of your experience makes you look accomplished, not scattershot.
 Remember, even if you never have an employee or choose to incorporate, you are a small business owner, not someone who's doing odd jobs.